6ord/FSCO_AutoInsuranceRates/README.md

 https://www.fsco.gov.on.ca/en/auto/rates/pages/default.aspx

-This Python script scrapes all rate increases from 2008 to 2018.
+This Python script collects all rate increases from 2008 to 2018 for each company listed, and writes to csv file.